simon3270/ginlong-python/support/README.md

 # Crontab entries

 You may want a different approach, but I find that these crontab entries work well.
+I run them as my normal user (no need to run them as root).

     # Start the ginservpoller at boot time
     @reboot $HOME/src/ginlong_poller/runginservpoller